antalike/MemOS-Docs/content/en/dashboard/snippets/search_memory.md

 # Initialize MemOS client with API Key to start sending requests
 client = MemOSClient(api_key="YOUR_API_KEY")

-query = "Any suggestions for where to go during National Day?" user_id = "memos_user_123" conversation_id ="0928"
+query = "I want to travel during the National Day holiday.
+Please recommend a city I haven’t been to and a hotel brand I haven’t stayed at." user_id = "memos_user_123" conversation_id ="0928"